peraltajuan/generalized-spin-sigma-SCF/README.md

   J. E. Peralta, Generalized Spin $\sigma$-SCF Method (to be submitted).

 ### Instructions
-1) Install [PySCF](https://pyscf.org) to obtain one- and two-electron integrals.
+1) Install [PySCF](https://pyscf.org), needed to obtain one- and two-electron integrals.
 Then use
 ```
 python integrals.py
 ```
-to generate the integrals.
-You can edit the `integrals.py` file as needed.
+to generate the integrals and store them.
+You can edit the `integrals.py` file as needed to change the system at hand.

 ⚠️ The current version of the code is not optimized for speed.<br>
 ℹ️ A version of this code that utilizes Gaussian matrix files can be provided upon request.<br>